FREQUENTLY ASKED QUESTIONS

 Who chooses which village gets a well?

-WellWishers has set a village criteria of at least 400 people to a well (although we target 500 wherever possible), with a current return walking distance to collect water of two and a half hours excluding waiting time (rarely less that 30 minutes).
+WellWishers has set a village criteria of an average of 170 people to a well (although we target more wherever possible), with a current return walking distance to collect water of two hours excluding waiting time (rarely less that 30 minutes).
 Our Ethiopian partner NGO (Non-Government Organization) REST [Relief Society of Tigray] conducts village research and evaluation plus hydro-geological surveys.
 The final selection is done in conjunction with the village.
+Hand Dug Wells are constructed in villages where no other technology will work, or where it is necessary to carry all contruction equipment and materials in by hand because of terrain.

 How much of my money goes towards the building of wells?

-WellWishers pledge that about 95% of donations are sent to Ethiopia and that all the money is used for the geological surveys, site selection, village evaluation, design and construction, monitoring and health and education aspects of the HDW (hand dug wells) programme.
+WellWishers pledge that over 96% of donations are sent to Ethiopia and that all the money is used for the geological surveys, site selection, village evaluation, design and construction, monitoring and and extensive education in health and sanitation work, including training in latrine contruction.

 Do individual villages receive the money?